data.dedupestor #

 fn (DedupeStore) store #

-store stores a value and returns its hash If the value already exists (same hash), returns the existing hash without storing again
+store stores data with its reference and returns its id If the data already exists (same hash), returns the existing id without storing again appends reference to the radix tree entry of the hash to track references

 fn (DedupeStore) get #